 Step 1: Bathe Both Cats Separately With the Same Shampoo

-One of the first things I do when bringing home a new member of the cat family is to give the new cat a bath straight away.
+One of the first things I do when bringing home a new member of the cat family is give the new cat a bath.
 I do this by using the same cat shampoo that I use for my other cats.
 After receiving my coworker’s advice, I gave Simba a bath using Mimi’s cat shampoo, giving him the same scent as Mimi.
 If you never given your cat a bath before, now would be a good time to start with the both of them.
-A bathe soaks the scent of the existing cat to the new cat, leaving them smelling almost the same.
+A bathe soaks the scent of the existing cat to the new cat with the existing cat's scent, leaving them smelling almost the same.
 This will now be the family scent of the house.

 Step 2: Use a Cat Carrier to Introduce Them to Each Other

-Afterwards move the carriers closer (by two feet) and repeat the above process.
+Next move the carriers closer (by two feet) and repeat the above process.
 The goal is to get the two felines face to face until they are completely comfortable with each other.
-Of course, this won’t happen during the first couple of days, unless you are very lucky.
-But generally after a week or two, they will be comfortable being around each other’s presence.
+Of course, this won’t happen during the first couple of days (unless you are very lucky).
+But generally after a week or two, they will be comfortable being in each other’s presence.

 Step 3: Swap Their Cat Toys to Exchange Scents